microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

 This article will guide you through the process of implementing cascading settings for tool inputs.

 ## Prerequisites
-* Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.
+Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.2.0 or later.
-* It's crucial for you to understand the process of creating your own tool package.
-For thorough insights and instructions, please refer to [Create and Use Tool Package](create-and-use-tool-package.md).

 ## Create tool with cascading inputs
 We will provide a hands-on tool example to showcase the implementation of cascading settings between inputs within a tool.